 Part B – Our personal information handling practices

 What kinds of personal information does the NDIA collect and hold?

+We collect and hold information which is reasonably necessary for us to carry out our role.
 The kinds of information we collect and hold includes (but is not limited to) personal information about participants and other users of our services, and about our employees, contractors and providers.

 Examples of personal information that we may collect includes:

 - name, contact details date of birth and age